 Mesolimnion.
 The mesolimnion represents the transition zone between the surface and bottom layers.
 This layer generally occurs between 7 to 15 meters, but changes in depth and width during the growing season.
 The most rapid changes in parameters occur in this layer, and there are significant temperature differences between the mesolimnion and each of the adjacent layers each month during the growing season, except for October.
-Over the growing season, the average temperature increases from $11.2 \degree C$ in May to between 15.8 to $14.2 \degree C$ in July and August before decreasing again.
+Over the growing season, the average temperature increases from 11.2 °C in May to between 15.8 to 14.2 °C in July and August before decreasing again.
 Due to the large vertical changes in the mesolimnion, the average temperatures have a wide variability associated with them and, therefore, the mesolimnion temperature changes between months are not always statistically significant.

 The average mesolimnion DO concentrations decrease significantly each month from a high of 9.7 mg/L in May to a low of 0.1 mg/L in August, before they then significantly increase to 1.1 mg/L in September and 6.5 mg/L in October.
 There is no significant difference in DO concentrations between the epilimnion and mesolimnion in May as stratification is just starting to develop.
 There is no significant difference in DO concentrations between the mesolimnion and hyplimnion during August.
-In all other months examined, except for the fall turnover, there is a significant difference in DO concentrations between the mesolimnion and hyplimnion during August.
-In all other months examined, except for the fall turnover, there is a significant difference in DO concentrations between the mesolimnion and hyplimnion during August.
+In all other months examined, except for the fall turnover, there is a significant difference in DO concentrations between the mesolimnium and the adjacent layers .